See all chapters of A Guide to Solvency II.

 PRA Approach

-The PRA is responsible for calculating and publishing the FS in the UK.153 The FS must be:154
+The PRA is responsible for calculating and publishing the FS in the UK.316 The FS must be:317

 - Equal to the sum of:

-- the credit spread corresponding to the probability of default of the assets; and
+- The credit spread corresponding to the probability of default of the assets.

-- For exposures to the UK’s central government and central bank, no lower than 30% of the long-term average of the spread over the risk-free interest rate of assets of the same duration, credit quality and asset class, as observed in financial markets.
+- For exposures to the UK’s central government and central bank, no lower than 30% of the long-term average of the spread over the RFR of assets of the same duration, credit quality and asset class, as observed in financial markets.

-- For assets other than exposures to the UK’s central government and central bank, no lower than 35% of the long-term average of the spread over the risk-free interest rate of assets of the same duration, credit quality and asset class, as observed in financial markets.
+- For assets other than exposures to the UK’s central government and central bank, no lower than 35% of the long-term average of the spread over the RFR of assets of the same duration, credit quality and asset class, as observed in financial markets.

-The probability of default referred to in (i) above shall be based on long-term default statistics that are relevant for the asset in relation to its duration, credit quality and asset class.
+The probability of default referred to above shall be based on long-term default statistics that are relevant for the asset in relation to its duration, credit quality and asset class.

-Where no reliable credit spread can be derived from the default statistics referred to in (iv) above, the FS shall be equal to the portion of the long-term average of the spread over the risk-free interest rate set out in (ii) and (iii) above.
+Where no reliable credit spread can be derived from the default statistics, the FS shall be equal to the portion of the long-term average of the spread over the RFR.

-The PRA is currently reforming the FS in the UK as part of its Solvency UK project, to make the FS more sensitive and tailored so that it better measures credit risk.
+The PRA has recently reformed the FS in the UK as part of its Solvency UK project, to make the FS more sensitive and tailored so that it better measures credit risk (see Section 10 below).

 Solvency II